enyosolutions/vue-awesome-components/docs/next-steps.md

 - Add Hability to select many items and execute custom actions on them.

 ## DataSource
-- Make crud component work without a schema (eg. just with an url)
+- Make awesome crud work without a schema (eg. just with an url)
 - Support for websockets
 - Support for firebase
 - Support for vuex stores